spgarcica/rNets/examples/example_imine_kinetic/README.txt

 command line is imagemagick which can provide a decent-quality gif using the following
 command:

-convert -delay 0 -loop 1 gif_folder/*.png imine_graph_animation.gif
+magick convert -delay 0 -loop 1 gif_folder/*.png imine_graph_animation.gif

 Upon successfull completion of the '.png' to '.gif' the imine_graph_animation.gif will contain the desired gif file.